iBluex/IBluex/README.md

 ---

-## 🔵 Bluy — Solana Dev & On-Chain Analyst
+## 🔵 Blue — Solana Dev & On-Chain Analyst

 > *Trade taught me to read the chain.
 Code taught me to understand it.*